MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 If you do not configure this policy setting, the user can choose whether Windows Defender SmartScreen scans pages in this zone for malicious content.

+> [!NOTE]
-Note: In Internet Explorer 7, this policy setting controls whether Phishing Filter scans pages in this zone for malicious content.
+> In Internet Explorer 7, this policy setting controls whether Phishing Filter, scans pages in this zone for malicious content.

 <!--/Description-->